May 23- June 8, 2023

 The Competitive Team (aka "Comp Team") offers a great team atmosphere and advanced coaching for the dedicated skier.
 The typical training season runs mid-May through early April, but we

 also offer options for summer-only training.
-Coaches work with athletes one-on-one to develop training schedules.
+Coaches work with athletes one-on-one to develop season and yearly goals.

 Typically meets 5 days a week.
 (Some athletes may go up to 6 days per week, with training on their own.)